 Poka Yoke and Visual Management

-To ensure a smooth flow of skiers, good signage is required.
+To ensure a smooth flow of skiers, good signage is essential.
 If everyone asks where the toilets or a lift are, it’s as much time that employees don’t spend doing what brings value.

 The team organizes itself with dedicated workstations: